OtisIrachi/AlexaX10HomeControl/README.md

 See this project and IRrecvDemoOLED Folder if you wish to record your own IR codes for your Media Center.
 Place your recorded ir codes in "ircodes.h".

-To view Web Page Buttons, just type in your IP address in a browser.
+To view Web Page Buttons on a computer or smart phone, just type in your ESPAlexa IP address in a browser.

 See this project for X10 Transmit Library to send Commands to X10 PowerLine Module (PSC04) in "X10RCI" Folder.